 Reuters via Yahoo!
-News: U.S. would reap billions from $1 cigarette tax hike
+News: the U.S. would reap billions from $1 cigarette tax hike

 Adding a $1 per pack tax to cigarettes could raise more than $9 billion a year for states, health advocates said on Wednesday, and a poll released with the study shows Americans would support such a tax.